Gaming Influencer Marketing: Strategy, Budgeting, and Measurement That Works

 A reliable measurement setup requires several components working together.
 You need unique tracking links and promo codes per creator and per asset, with UTMs built around strict naming conventions covering platform, format, hook, and episode.
 Define your click and view-through attribution windows explicitly by platform — shorter for short-form content, longer for long-form discovery.
 Keep creator allowlisted ads separated from paid social campaigns to prevent double-counting.
 And track creator-acquired users as their own cohort, comparing D1 and D7 retention, tutorial completion, and first-purchase rates against your paid search and social baselines.

 For larger activations, run geo or time-based holdouts — dark regions or off-weeks — to measure true incremental lift.
 Log weekly creator reach, spend, and frequency by platform and run a simple regression against new users and revenue, controlling for seasonality and game updates.
 Directional results are enough to rebalance budgets meaningfully on a quarterly basis.
+If wiring up this kind of measurement in-house feels heavy, our strategy and analytics team builds the tracking and incrementality models so the numbers hold up under scrutiny.

 Map your metrics to the funnel using the G.A.M.E. framework: